 Well, from the example above, we can see that the designer did not give room for further negotiation.
 This is a disadvantage to delivering a price quote over the phone.

-First off, in my opinion it is important to not just add up a list of services and prices in your quote, you should also give a fairly detailed description to let the client know of the benefits they would get.
+First of all, in my opinion, it is important to not just add up a list of services and prices in your quote.
+You should also give a fairly detailed description to let the client know of the benefits they would get.

 Furthermore, you may dress up your quote creatively, like you can make it three pages consisting of the cover — try to design the cover beautifully and make a great impression at first sight, on the second page it could be a list of your best design portfolio, and the last page can be your itemized service with the price.